-During this time the children will need to see their parents regularly and the concurrent carers will need to support the birth family’s efforts to regain the care for their child.
+During this time the children will need to see their parents regularly in supervised contact centres and the concurrent carers will need to support the birth family’s efforts to regain the care for their child.

-However, if the courts decide that the child’s parents cannot provide the security and care they need, and there are no alternative carers, the child will remain with their concurrent carer/s and be adopted by them.
+However, if the courts decide that the child’s parents cannot provide the security and care they need, and there are no alternative carers in the birth family, the child will remain with their concurrent carer/s and be adopted by them.

 The great advantage for the babies and young children is that:

 - it speeds up the planning for their lives.

 - it will avoid the stressful upheaval for the child when moving from foster home to a new adoptive family.

 - the bonding period with their adoptive parents can begin sooner.

 - their adoptive parents will have had the opportunity to get to know their child’s parents and will be in a good position to understand their background and struggles, which will be helpful for them and their adopted child in the future.